RavenbornJB/twitter_lab/README.md

  - locations.py
  - not_hidden.py

+and, similarly:
+ - templates
+ - static

-are all a part of Task 3.
+directories are all a part of Task 3.

 *flask_app.py* is the main file, run it if you ever need to.